skrapeit/skrape.it/README.md

 ## Features
 - [x] Deserialization of HTML/XML from websites, local html files and html as string to data classes / POJOs.
+- [x] Http-Client without verbosity and ceremony to make requests and corresponding request options like headers, cookies etc in a fluent style interface.
 - [x] Can handle client side rendered webpages / Javascript execution
-- [x] Designed to deserialize HTML but can handly any XML-related markup specifications such as SVG, UML, RSS or XML itself.
+- [x] Designed to deserialize HTML but can handle any XML-related markup specifications such as SVG, UML, RSS or XML itself.
 - [x] Easy to use, idiomatic and type-safe DSL to ensure a high level of readability.
-- [x] DSL supporting a very convenient way of selecting any valid html elements supporting CSS query-selector syntax.
+- [x] DSL to select html elements as well as supporting CSS query-selector syntax.
 - [x] Not bind to a specific test runner or framework.
-- [x] Http-Client without verbosity and ceremony.
-- [x] HTTP `GET`/`POST`/`PUT`/`DELETE`/`HEAD`/`PATCH` requests and corresponding request options like headers, cookies etc in a fluent style interface.
-- [x] Custom matchers/assertions based on infix functions to archive a very high level of readability.
+- [x] Build-in matchers/assertions based on infix functions to archive a very high level of readability.
 - [x] Open to use any other assertion library of your choice.
-- [x] DSL is behaving like a Fluent-Api to make data extraction/scraping easy as pie.
+- [x] DSL is behaving like a Fluent-Api to make data extraction/scraping as comfortable as possible.

 ### Coming Soon
 - [x] Asynchronous and blocking requests